merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 </div>
 </blockquote>

-Then you can search for `NifH` by selecting only the KOfam annotation source, or directly use the KOfam accession number `K02588`
+Then you can search for _NifH_ by selecting only the KOfam annotation source, or directly use the KOfam accession number `K02588`:

 <div style="display: flex; gap: 10px;">
     {% include IMAGE path="/images/trichodesmium_tutorial/pan_14.png" width=100 %}
     {% include IMAGE path="/images/trichodesmium_tutorial/pan_15.png" width=100 %}
 </div>

-Then you can scroll and list the result of the search and choose to highlight them on the pangenome.
-I would suggest you look for all the `Nif` genes, using only the KOfam annotation source to avoid the issues with COG.
+Then you can scroll down to where you can list the results of the search or choose to highlight them on the pangenome.
+I would suggest you look for all the _Nif_ genes, using only the KOfam annotation source to avoid the issues with COG.
 Then highlight the results on your pangenome.
-You can even choose to add the searched items to a bin.
+You can even choose to add the search result items to a bin.

 {% include IMAGE path="/images/trichodesmium_tutorial/pan_16.png" width=80 %}

-Note how nearly all Nif genes are concentrated in a section of the pangenome which correspond to genes clusters shared between *Trichodesmium thiebautii* and *erythraeum*, and not in *Trichodesmium miru* or *nobi*.
-The result is coherent with these genome lacking nitrogen fixation capability, but you may be wondering what is happening for that single gene cluster on the lower part the of the pangenome.
+Note how nearly all _Nif_ genes are concentrated in a section of the pangenome which correspond to gene clusters shared between *Trichodesmium thiebautii* and *erythraeum*, and not in *Trichodesmium miru* or *nobis*.
+The result is coherent with these genomes lacking nitrogen fixation capabilities, but you may be wondering what is happening for that single gene cluster on the lower part of the pangenome.
 It is found in *T. miru*, *T. nobis* and one *T. thiebautii*.
-If you inspect that gene cluster and look for the full functional annotation, you will see that it is NifU, which is not a marker for nitrogen fixation as it can be found in non-diazotrophic organisms.
+If you inspect that gene cluster and look for the full functional annotation, you will see that it is _NifU_, which is not a marker for nitrogen fixation as it can be found in non-diazotrophic organisms.

 ### Additional genome information

-To help make sense of your pangenome, you can add multiple additional information about the genomes you are using.
+To help make sense of your pangenome, you can add multiple additional data layers with information about the genomes you are using.
 We will see how you can add the taxonomy information that we computed earlier, and also the pairwise average nucleotide identity of these genomes.

 #### Add taxonomy